Learn Portuguese with Music: 5 Tips and 10 Portuguese Songs from Different Genres to Get You Started

 And you know what?
 Singing is a fantastic way to get some pronunciation practice.
 Songs expose you to how words are meant to be enunciated, so joining in and belting it out will definitely get you closer to owning your native accent of choice.

-Now that we’ve covered our basics, it’s time to set our learning metronomes to a four-beat medley.
+Now that we’ve covered our basics, it’s time to set our learning metronomes to a five-beat medley.

 1. Find songs you truly enjoy listening to

 Even the most eclectic musical souls are going to be turned off by songs they dislike.
 Which is why it’s crucial that you focus on finding music that you’ll look forward to playing over and over again.
 Since music taste can be quite subjective, starting with genres you’re familiar with—like pop, rock, hip-hop or R&B—can offer some extra motivation.

 That being said, remember that cultural understanding and language learning go hand-in-hand: You need to know what makes the locals tick in order to get what they’re saying.
 So make sure you’re also taking the time to discover some genres that are unique to Brazil and Portugal—hang tight, as this is something we’ll be covering later in this post.

 Apps and sites like YouTube, Spotify and Pandora will definitely help you source some cool sounds.
 Jazz it up, get creative and see where different keywords can take you (even an English-language search is likely to get you some good hits).

 Here are a few examples to get you inspired:

 - Try these YouTube playlists from Brazil and Portugal.
 You’ll find many more like these just by searching for “músicas brasileiras” or “músicas portuguesas” on the website—pretty straightforward, right?